Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Methodology

 \section{Methodology}

 In this study, we investigated the effectiveness of three distinct locomotion techniques in VR: teleportation, voice-based steering through fixed commands~\cite{hombeck2023tell}, and our proposed LLM-driven locomotion approach.
 To evaluate these techniques, we designed a virtual environment where participants were given a task that required them to navigate through the scene in our between-subjects design user study.
-We collected both objective data, including eye tracking to assess attention and cognition, and subjective data, including the System Usability Scale (SUS), the Igroup Presence Questionnaire (IPQ), the Cybersickness in Virtual Reality Questionnaire (CSQ-VR), and the NASA Task Load Index (NASA-TLX).
+We collected both objective and subjective measures.
+Objective data included eye-tracking metrics to assess attention and cognitive processes, while subjective data were gathered using the System Usability Scale (SUS), the Igroup Presence Questionnaire (IPQ), the Cybersickness in Virtual Reality Questionnaire (CSQ-VR), and the NASA Task Load Index (NASA-TLX).
 These questionnaires measured usability, sense of presence, cybersickness, and cognitive load.
 In the following subsections, we describe the locomotion techniques and explain the details of our user study.
-The Institutional Review Board of the Technical University of Munich approved our study protocols and data collection procedures.
+The Ethics Commission of the Technical University of Munich approved our study protocols and data collection procedures.